 Munich local information

-From Lufthansa Airport take the bus to Munich main station.
+From Munich Airport take the bus to Munich main station.
 The journey takes around 45 minutes.
 Or you can go to the Munich Exhibition Centre (Messe München) using the shuttle bus.
 Trains S1 and S8 go to the main station (Hauptbahnhof) or the east station (Ostbahnhof).
 A taxi will cost you from around 50 EUR for an approximately 40 minute journey to the city centre.